aurorascharff/rsc-workshop/STEPS.md

 - Create revalidationkeys and attach to getContacts
 - Use revalidationKeys in updateContact instead of revalidatePath("/)
 - Use fetch directly in client component with useEffect, but we need the API
-- Show example from pages router forms: https://nextjs.org/docs/pages/building-your-application/data-fetching/forms-and-mutations
+- Show example from pages router [forms](https://nextjs.org/docs/pages/building-your-application/data-fetching/forms-and-mutations)

 ### App: Add caching and Next.js improvements